Joint bank accounts are an easy way to help two people manage money, together. You’ll be able to pay for bills, save up and make purchases together.

 With a joint account you will both have:

-- Access to view your account via the App and Online Banking
+- Access to view your account with our Mobile App and Online Banking

-All arranged overdraft applications are subject to approval after our assessment of your circumstances, and are repayable in full on demand.
+Arranged overdrafts are available to customers aged 18 years or older and are subject to approval based on our assessment of your circumstances.
+Overdrafts are repayable in full on demand.

 You don’t need to be married to have a joint account.
 Couples, friends, civil partners and housemates can all open joint accounts.

 Joint accounts can be opened by two people.
 You’ll both have equal access to the money in the account.
 You’ll both be responsible for repaying an arranged overdraft, if you choose to apply for one.

 Anyone with access to a joint account can withdraw and deposit into a joint account.